Sunit Kumar: Bihar Police recruitment

 From 2008 to November 2015, Kumar was Chairman of the Central Selection Board of Constable in Bihar and has handled recruitment of more than 32,500 Constables into Bihar Police.
 A number of recruitment drives were conducted by C.S.B.C in these years in order to strengthen the police force in the state.
 Kumar has been credited with conducting these recruitment drives in an efficient manner which has been marred with corruption in the past.

 Apart from police recruitment he has also handled recruitment for Bihar Fire Services, Bihar Home Guards, and the Prisons Department.
 Around 1,000 firemen for Bihar Government were recruited by C.S.B.C under Kumar.

 Bihar Police Subordinate Services Commission

 In March 2017 Kumar was appointed as the first Chairman of newly created Bihar Police Subordinate Services Commission (BPSSC) in an order issued by Home Department, Government of Bihar.
-The service commission was created in order to conduct recruitment examinations and fill vacancies for 19 posts of Group C employees in Government of Bihar.
+The service commission was created in order to conduct recruitment examinations and fill vacancies for 19 posts of Group C employees in Government of Bihar and served their till November 2020.